 Timekeeper Information Page

 Thank you for your interest in becoming a timekeeper for the upcoming hockey season.
-Applications for the 2025–2026 season are now closed as of March 31, 2025.
-We are thrilled to announce that we received over 175 applications this year — a tremendous response that reflects the passion and dedication of our hockey community.
+Applications for the 2026–2027 season are now open and will close March 31, 2026.

 Those selected for the timekeeper pool will be contacted directly via email with next steps, including training and scheduling details.
 We thank all applicants for their interest and encourage those who were not selected to apply again next season.